RichardMiruka/printf/README.md

 # printf
-A project on printf function 💥 , An ALX team project written by Richard Miruka
+A project on printf function 💥 , An ALX project written by Richard Miruka

 # Write your own printf function.